Journalist Fahad Shah booked under J&K Public Safety Act

 The journalist was first arrested on February 4 by Pulwama Police for posting allegedly anti-national content on social media and booked under the the Unlawful Activities (Prevention) Act.
 He was granted bail after 22 days by a National Investigation Agency court.

-However, hours after he got bail, Shah was arrested again on February 26 by the Shopian Police in the case.
+However, hours after he got bail on February 26, Shah was arrested again the same day by Shopian Police in another case related to provocation for riots.
 On March 5, he got bail in the second matter but was arrested immediately in the Srinagar case.

 In this case, Shah had also been charged under Sections 147 (rioting), 307 (attempt to murder), 109 (abetment), 501 (printing or engraving defamatory matter) and 505 (public mischief) of the Indian Penal Code.
-He was later booked under UAPA charges for the second time in 37 days.
+On March 11, he was charged under UAPA.

 On March 12, The Kashmir Walla said in a statement that the authorities have dropped the charges under Sections 109, 147 and 307 of the Indian Penal Code.
 The news portal, however, said it was not clear when the UAPA charges were added.

-On February 5, the Jammu and Kashmir Police had said that Shah is wanted in three cases for “glorifying terrorism, spreading fake news and inciting general public for creating law and order situation”.
+On February 5, the Jammu and Kashmir Police had accused Shah of “glorifying terrorism, spreading fake news and inciting general public for creating law and order situation”.

 On February 6, several press bodies, including the Editors Guild, had demanded that Shah be released immediately.
 The Editors Guild had asked the authorities in the Union Territory to ensure that FIRs, intimidatory questioning and wrongful detainment was not used as tools for suppressing press freedom.